Geodesic ball packings generated by rotations and monotonicity behavior of their densities in

 The occurring space groups (crystallographic groups) form infinite series similar to the Bolyai - Lobachevsky hyperbolic geometry.
 Therefore, it is necessary to examine the monotonicity properties of these series of corresponding densities.
-We show that the densities form a monotonically decreasing series.
-The results are summarized in Lemma 4.1 and Theorems 4.2, and 4.3.
-Moreover, the numerical results are collected in Tables 1-9.
+We show that the densities form a monotonically decreasing sequences.
+The results are summarized in Theorems \ref{Thm: existence circle}, \ref{Thm:4.2}, \ref{Thm:4.3} and \ref{Thm:4.4}.
+Moreover, the numerical results are collected in Tables 1-8.